 We offer free lettermail shipping everywhere in Canada for orders over $20.

 Email us at [email protected] for details.

 To grow wide cedar fir trees from seeds, follow these steps for cold stratification:

-- Mix seeds with moist medium (sand or peat moss) in a labeled plastic bag.
+- Mix dried seeds with a lightly moist medium (sand or peat moss) in a labeled plastic bag.

-- Put the bag in the freezer for 45 days.
+- Acclimate the seed for 1 day in the refrigerator, then put the bag in the freezer for 45 days.

-- Remove the bag and soak the seeds in warm water for 24 hours.
+- Remove the bag and soak the seeds in water for 24 hours.

-- Put the bag back in the refrigerator for another 14 days, making sure the medium stays moist.
+- Finish the stratification by placing the bag in the refrigerator for 14 days.

 - Plant the seeds in well-draining soil and water regularly until they sprout.